GeoRC: A Benchmark for Geolocation Reasoning Chains: Limitations

 \section{Limitations}

 First, we note that our expert reasoning chains are non-exhaustive.
 Accordingly, it may be possible (though unlikely) that fully disjoint sets of \textit{true} statements could be used to arrive at the same country guess.
+Additionally, our experts occasionally used additional context, such as the compass, to determine the hemisphere or to adopt certain map alignment strategies that were not supplied to the VLMs.
+Another limitation is that the language for our reasoning chains is only in English.
 We also note that our experiments rely on a fixed prompt between all VLMs tested.
 We acknowledge that each VLM could perform more competitively with humans with specific prompt tuning.

-Another limitation is that the language for our reasoning chains is only in English.
 Furthermore, our compute for the open-source VLMs was insufficient to run the largest and most capable open-weight models, such as Gemma 3-27B \cite{gemma3technicalreport} and Qwen3-VL-235B \cite{qwen3vltechnicalreport}.

+Our work at present does not have expert-annotated visual grounding input for the image, which would be beneficial for the research community to analyze the vision components of the VLMs.
+Another aspect that could be a value addition would be for investigating the post-hoc rationalization wherein reasoning chains could detail the tacit knowledge of our experts, their introspection, and deliberation methods.
+Both of these are exciting directions for future work.